 Make sure you are on the list of electors

-Elections Canada produces the preliminary lists of electors from information in the National Register of Electors.
-Shortly after the by-election is called, Elections Canada will mail a voter information card to everyone on the list of electors.
+Elections Canada produces the lists of electors from information in the National Register of Electors.
+After the by-election is called, Elections Canada will mail a voter information card to everyone on the list of electors.
 Please carefully read the card you receive and make sure that your name and address are correct.

 - If your name and address are correct, keep the card.
 It shows that you are registered to vote, and tells you when and where to vote.

-- If your name and address on the card are not correct, you will need to call Elections Canada.
-You will find the phone number of your local Elections Canada office on the back of your voter information card.
+- If your name and address on the card aren’t correct, you will need to call Elections Canada.
+You will find the phone number of your local Elections Canada office on the back of the card.

-If you do not receive a voter information card, it may mean that you are not registered on the list of electors.
-You can also register at the polling station during advance polls or on election day, but to save time, register ahead of election day.
+If you don’t receive a voter information card, it may mean that you aren’t registered on the list of electors.
+You can register at your assigned polling station during advance polls or on election day, but to save time, register ahead of election day.
 For more information on how to register to vote, call Elections Canada at 1-800-463-6868.
-Remember, to vote you must prove your identity and address.

 There are three ways you can vote